-- 13 Type your password again in the Confirm New Password box and click OK to save your changes and close the User Password dialog box. - 14 Click OK to save the protocol definitions you have set.
+- In the New Password box, type your password. - Type your password again in the Confirm New Password box and click OK to save your changes and close the User Password dialog box.

+14 Click OK to save the protocol definitions you have set.
 The protocol definitions appear, as seen below.